Beyond Rewards in Reinforcement Learning for Cyber Defence: Introduction

 \section{Introduction}

-Cyber attacks are increasingly frequent and sophisticated, straining limited cyber defence resources and threatening critical digital systems that people depend upon worldwide.
+Cyber attacks are increasingly frequent, sophisticated, and automated, straining limited cyber defence resources and threatening critical digital systems that people depend upon worldwide.
 There has been a rising level of interest in using machine learning (ML) methods to improve cyber security; in particular deep reinforcement learning (DRL) which has the ability to learn complex policies from interaction alone, enabling the discovery of strategies unconstrained by flawed system or security models.
-DRL based autonomous cyber defence (ACD) agents, which have gathered much attention in the literature, could discover novel techniques and provide automation for tasks that currently occupy human analysts.
+DRL based autonomous cyber defence (ACD) agents, which have gathered much attention in the literature, could discover improved strategies and provide automation for tasks that currently occupy human analysts.

 Cyber gyms provide efficient and controlled environments for ACD agents.
 This is particularly important for network security tasks, enabling the large number of interactions required for training without risking production networks or systems.
 Accordingly, many cyber gyms have been created to enable training agents that defend networked systems~\citep{vyas2023automated}.
 Cyber gyms define one or more Markov Decision Processes (MDPs) in terms of a state space comprising network and host information, an action space of defensive activities, and a reward function aligned to defensive objectives.
 ACD reward functions are typically highly engineered based on human judgment, combining multiple penalties and incentives determined for a variety of defensive actions and network states~\citep{yawningtitan, cyborg_acd_2021}.
 Dense rewards may be preferable because of expedited learning, providing apparently effective solutions using fewer environment steps during training, but they also risk constraining agents to sub-optimal solutions~\citep{riedmiller18a}.
 This is especially concerning for ACD agents which might then contain avoidable weaknesses that are difficult to identify in advance of an attack.
 Furthermore, dense rewards draw potentially arbitrary numerical equivalences between network states and actions.
 As the scale and complexity of cyber tasks grow this becomes increasingly challenging to manage and the risks of undesirable agent behaviour are exacerbated.